Everything the Scrum Product Owner needs to know to maximise the value you deliver your customers.

 The Scrum Product Owner brings together the business and the builders of the product.
 You make sure both stakeholders and Scrum Team get what they need to succeed.

-You make sure your stakeholders know what to expect from your product and process, and also know what you and your Scrum team need to succeed.
+You make sure your stakeholders know what to expect from your product and process, and also know what you and your Scrum team need to work effectively.

 A stakeholder is anyone outside the Scrum Team with an interest in or an influence on the product — the people who’ll help you discover, develop, release, support and promote it.
 They include: